Indy Classic

-The Indy Classic is a doubleheader college basketball showcase held annually at Gainbridge Fieldhouse in Indianapolis, Indiana It replaced the Crossroads Classic.
-It originally featured the Purdue Boilermakers and the Ball State Cardinals, before Ball State was replaced by Butler.
+The Indy Classic is a college basketball showcase doubleheader held annually at Gainbridge Fieldhouse in Indianapolis, Indiana.
+It replaced the Crossroads Classic.
+It originally featured the Ball State Cardinals and the Purdue Boilermakers; Ball State was eventually replaced by the Butler Bulldogs.

 The showcase is an annual fundraiser for the Indiana Sport's Corp's non-profit mission.

-The president of the nonprofit Indiana Sports Corp has confirmed that they are working to schedule teams through the 2027 season.
+The president of the nonprofit Indiana Sports Corp has confirmed that they are working to schedule teams through the 2027–28 season.

 History

 In 2022, the doubleheader was founded as a replacement to the Crossroads Classic.
 An indefinite agreement was reached to host the event each December.